COX-2 inhibitors — risks and alternative treatment options

 - Fluid retention

-To learn more about COX-2 inhibitors and determine whether they may be able to provide you relief from your back and neck pain, contact your doctor or pharmacist.
+To learn more about COX-2 inhibitors and determine whether they may be able to provide you relief from your neck and back pain, reach out to your doctor or pharmacist.
 Before any pain medication is prescribed, a full medical review will be required and your doctor will explain the potential benefits and risks of all of your options.